openlit/dokumetry-node/README.md

 ## Support

-For support, issues, or feature requests, submit an issue through the [GitHub issues](https://github.com/dokulabs/dokumetry-node/issues) associated with this repository.
+For support, issues, or feature requests, submit an issue through the [GitHub issues](https://github.com/dokulabs/doku/issues) associated with the Doku Repository and add `dokumetry-node` label.